cocos/cocos-docs/en/getting-started/quick-start.md

-# Quick Start：Make your first game
+# Quick Start: Make your first game

 This document is a systematic introductions of the editor panel and the functions and workflows of Cocos Creator.
 Completing this chapter will help you quickly learn the general flow and methods for developing games with Cocos Creator.
 After finishing this tutorial you have enough information to get started creating basic games.
 It is strongly recommended you continue reading this guide to understand the details of each functional block and the complete workflows.
 Now, let's begin!